nautobot/nautobot-app-circuit-maintenance/docs/user/app_use_cases.md

 Once setup, Notifcations from your provider will get parsed, and notifiation objects will be created.
 These notification objects show both a visual cue on circuits in Nautobot as well as dashboards and other places to consume the information.

-When notifications are created, there is also a Job that may be run to determine if any Circuit Maintenance activities overlap on specific site, which may affect redundancy for the site.
+When notifications are created, there is also a Job that may be run to determine if any Circuit Maintenance activities overlap on specific location, which may affect redundancy for the location.

 ## General Usage